How To Add A Link Section To WordPress

 Plugin Description

-Link Library lets you publish a list of all your link categories with a complete list of links plus notes and descriptions …
+Link Library lets you output a list of your link categories with a complete list of all your links plus descriptions and notes …

-Link Library creates a page on your site containing all the link categories in your Links section, plus all links defined for these categories.
-You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection so that your site users can become aware of additions to your link library.
+Link Library can be used to create a page on your web site that contains a list of all of the link categories in your Links section, and all links listed in these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links so that your site users can become aware of any additions made to to your link library.

-Visit the plugin website to learn more this plugin:
+Visit the plugin website to learn more about this plugin:

 Congratulations!
-Now you know how to how to add a blogroll and manage links in your WordPress sidebar menu.
+Now you know how to add a featured links section to your WordPress site.

 Practical Tip